hcarter333/rm-rbn-history/docs/auto_geo_update.md

 To dump out a csv list with qsl addresses for mailing, use mail_qsl.py > my_qsls.csv.
 This is for use with the double response post card Word template at [QSL_picture_paste_MM.docx](https://github.com/hcarter333/kd0fnr_radio_ops/blob/main/QSL_picture_paste_MM.docx)

+**Requirements**
+These scripts requires a subscription to the XML data service at qrz.com.
+You'll need to set an environment variable named QRZ_PSWD to your password for the service.
+Some of them also require a Google Maps API key. the value of this key should be stred in an environment variable named MAPS_API_KEY.

 **Creating a new map**
 Simply execute map_qso.py.
 The script will pick up data from qso_update.csv including the maps title.
 The map will be output to maps/map_file_name.kml where map_file_name is the map title defined in qso_update.csv with spaces replaced by underscores.
 Be careful about using punctuation in map titles for now as not all punctuation is converted to underscore yet.